kyleaoman/martini/README.rst

 You can browse releases_ that correspond to versions on PyPI (starting from 2.0.0) and download the source code.
 Unpack the zip file if necessary.
 If you're feeling adventurous or looking for a feature under development you can so browse branches_ and choose one to clone.
 In either case you should then be able to do ``python3 -m pip install "martini/[optional]"``, where ``optional`` should be replaced by a comma separated list of optional dependencies.
 If this fails check that ``martini/`` is a path pointing to the directory containing the ``pyproject.toml`` file for MARTINI.
 The currently available options are:

+- ``parallel``: Support for parallelizing the slower parts of Martini calculations.
 - ``hdf5_output``: Supports output to hdf5 files via the h5py package.
 Since h5py is hosted on PyPI, this option may be used when installing via PyPI.
+- ``colibresource``: Dependencies for the |martini.sources.ColibreSource| module, which greatly simplifies reading input from Colibre snapshots.
+Install swiftsimio_ and swiftgalaxy_.
 - ``eaglesource``: Dependencies for the |martini.sources.EAGLESource| module, which greatly simplifies reading input from EAGLE simulation snapshots.
 Installs my Hdecompose_ package, providing implementations of the `Rahmati et al. (2013)`_ method for computing netural hydrogen fractions and the `Blitz & Rosolowsky (2006)`_ method for atomic/molecular fractions.
-Also installs `my python-only version`_ of John Helly's `read_eagle`_ package for quick extraction of particles in a simulation sub-volume. h5py is also required.
+Also installs `my python-only version`_ of John Helly's `read_eagle`_ package for quick extraction of particles in a simulation sub-volume. ``h5py`` is also required.
+- ``firesource``: Dependencies for the |martini.sources.FIRESource| module, which greatly simplifies reading input from FIRE simulation snapshots.
+Installs the gizmo-analysis_, halo-analysis_ and utilities-awetzel_ packages.
+- ``magneticumsource``: Dependencies for the |martini.sources.MagneticumSource| module, which supports the Magneticum simulations via the `g3read`_ package.
+- ``simbasource``: Dependencies for the |martini.sources.SimbaSource| module, which greatly simplifies reading input from Simba snapshots.
+Installs ``h5py``.
+- ``swiftgalaxysource``: Dependencies for the |martini.sources.SWIFTGalaxySource| module, which greatly simplifies reading input from SWIFT simulations.
+Installs swiftsimio_ and swiftgalaxy_.
 - ``tngsource``: Dependencies for the |martini.sources.TNGSource| module, which greatly simplifies reading input from IllustrisTNG (and original Illustris) snapshots.
 Installs my Hdecompose_ package, providing implementations of the `Rahmati et al. (2013)`_ method for computing netural hydrogen fractions and the `Blitz & Rosolowsky (2006)`_ method for atomic/molecular fractions.
+- ``all``: All of the above.
+- ``testing``: Dependencies for code validation and testing (for developers).
-- ``magneticumsource``: Dependencies for the |martini.sources.MagneticumSource| module, which supports the Magneticum simulations via the `g3read`_ package.
+- ``docs``: Dependencies for building the documentation (for developers).
+- ``dev``: A full development environment with verything included in ``all``, ``testing`` and ``docs`` (for developers).

-- ``sosource``: Dependencies for the |martini.sources.SOSource| module, which provides unofficial support for several simulation datasets hosted on specific systems.
+There is also a |martini.sources.SOSource| module with additional dependencies, which provides unofficial support for several simulation datasets hosted on specific systems.
 This is intended mostly for my own use, but APOSTLE, C-EAGLE/Hydrangea and Auriga users may contact_ me for further information.

 .. _releases: https://github.com/kyleaoman/martini/releases
 .. _branches: https://github.com/kyleaoman/martini/branches
 .. _Hdecompose: https://github.com/kyleaoman/Hdecompose